Back to School Means Back to Good Nutrition Basics

 - BLTs can also be healthy!
 Simply swap regular bacon for the turkey bacon variety (in moderation due to high-sodium levels) and layer with lettuce, tomato, and fat-free mayonnaise, sandwich in whole grain bread or roll into a pita wrap – your child will nary know the difference between this healthy version versus its fat-packed counterpart, that way you won’t have cholesterol problems and be forced to take crestor generic for life.

 - What to serve on the side of the main school lunch item?
 Options abound!
 Low-salt pretzels; fat- and sugar-free yogurt or cottage cheese; celery sticks filed with low-fat/low-sodium peanut butter; any kind of pre-washed fresh fruit (nature’s gift to humanity); dried or dehydrated fruit, such as raisins; apricots, pears, apples, roasted or raw almonds, walnuts or peanuts (not oiled or candied); low-fat string cheese or chunked low-fat cheese; and even baked chips or healthy pita chips in moderation are all great choices.

 - Skip the sugary juice box and send along a bottle of water instead to get your child in the habit of working toward his/her optimal fluid intake (experts recommend one consume about .5 ounces of water per pound of body weight).

 It’s common knowledge that after school is prime time for snacking, and it is also a time when many kids make, shall we say, less than nutritious food and beverage choices.
 Here are a few health and fitness-friendly after school snack alternatives your kids are sure to love.
-If you have problems with stress and want to find natural solutions to overcome stress, checkout this website for Natural Stress Relief Products.
+If you have problems with stress and want to find better solutions to overcome stress, checkout this website link and interact with a professional for the right advice.

 - Potato Chips/Fries – Cut the potato in the desired shape (round, rectangular, oblong, etc.).
 Fully coat with egg whites.
 Season with a touch of salt or other herbs as desired.
 Bake at 350 degrees until golden brown.
 Serve with sugar-free catsup.